RoknuzzamanRokon/RoknuzzamanRokon/README.md

 ### Hi there 👋, My name is Md.
 Rokunuzzaman Rokon.
 #### I am a software engineer.

-I can learn any new thing quickly.
-I have been working and learning Python language for almost 5 years.
-You can find me as a backend developer.
-Basically I like to make desktop software.
-I also work with web applications.
-I do any work carefully and accurately.

-Meet Intarnd, a passionate software developer with a flair for coding and a deep love for the world of programming.
-Specializing in Python, Intarnd is known for their excellence in crafting efficient and innovative solutions.
-With a keen interest in computer software, they spend their time exploring new technologies and staying updated on the latest developments in the field.
-Intarnd's expertise extends to payment methods and web services, showcasing a commitment to mastering diverse aspects of software development.
-Their dedication to learning and staying ahead of the curve is reflected in the quality of their work.
-As a software enthusiast, Intarnd always seeks opportunities to contribute to cutting-edge projects and create software that makes a meaningful impact.
-With a strong foundation in programming and a passion for continuous improvement, Intarnd is poised to shape the future of software development.

-Skills: Python / JavaScript / HTML / CSS / PHP / Docker

-- 🔭 I’m currently working on Artixcore Inc.
-- 🌱 I’m currently learning Python.
+Meet Intarnd, a proficient software developer with a robust background in Python and a strong passion for programming.
+Having honed their skills over five years, Intarnd excels as a mid-level backend developer, adept at creating both desktop and web applications.
+They are constantly exploring new technologies, with a particular focus on payment methods and web services, ensuring their projects are not only efficient but also cutting-edge.
+Intarnd's meticulous approach and relentless pursuit of knowledge make them a valuable asset in any software development team, ready to tackle complex challenges and drive innovation in the field.

 - 💬 Ask about me anything.